 - Most children do not need any treatment for chickenpox.

 - For fever or pain, give your child Paracetamol.
+Give your child the dose that is recommended on the packaging for their age and weight.
 Never give your child aspirin, which can be dangerous for children with chickenpox.

 - Chickenpox can be prevented by immunisation.